Codecademy/docs/content/uiux/concepts/user-story/user-story.md

 ## Components and Examples

-Effective user stories use clear terms to outline the who, what, and why of an interaction between a user and a product or system.
-The process begins with identifying an individual user or user group (who).
-Secondly, a specific action the user expects to complete is detailed (what).
-Finally, the desired outcome of the interaction is stated (why).
+Effective user stories use clear terms to outline the _who_, _what_, and _why_ of an interaction between a user and a product or system.
+Here, _who_ indicates an individual user or user group, _what_ points to a specific action that the user or user group expects to complete, and _why_ specifies the desired outcome of the interaction.

+Here are some examples of user stories:

 "As a student (who), I want to find available books by subject (what), so that I can study in an effective manner (why).”